This article includes the following:

 The minimum driving age in the UAE is 18 years, and 21 years for renting a car.
 Tourists may hire and drive a car with either:

 - their national permit, depending on the country of origin

 - and/or with an International Driving License, for as long as their visas last

-Licenses of countries which are eligible to transfer their documents include Australia, Austria, Bahrain, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, South Korea, Kuwait, Netherlands, New Zealand, Norway, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the US.
+Licenses of countries that are eligible to transfer their documents include Gulf states, European Union (EU) member states, Australia, Canada, Japan, South Korea, New Zealand, South Africa, Switzerland, Türkiye, the United Kingdom, and the US.

-To transfer the documents, you will need to bring to the local RTA branch:
+To transfer the documents, you will need to bring the following documents to the local RTA branch: